 Sagan: “A further problem is that the mass of Venus is very large…The total kinetic energy required to propel Venus to Jovian escape velocity…is equivalent to all the energy radiated by the sun to space in an entire year…an ejection event vastly more powerful than anything on the sun.”

-His critics forget it is an hypothesis Velikovsky is putting forward, a theory, a theory just like the Big Bang which is fast becoming mockable ancient history, yet which remains gospel to Sagan and millions of others.
-As is the usual, none of criticisms levied against Velikovsky deal with his most important ideas, especially those which affirm, I believe correcly, that there is evidence all over the Earth of periodic global upheavals.
+His critics forget it is an hypothesis Velikovsky is putting forward, a theory, a theory just like the Big Bang which is fast becoming mockable ancient history, but which remains gospel to Sagan and millions of others.
+As is the usual, none of criticisms levied against Velikovsky deal with his most important ideas, especially those which affirm, I believe correctly, that there is evidence all over the Earth for periodic global upheavals.
 Whether coming from outer space or not is the real issue, and also a tack no one has yet taken against Velikovsky’s ideas.

-Remember that tropical trees have been unearthed from under the Sahara Desert, and Libyan deserts hold the oldest fossilizd trees, remnants of a great forest, indicating that this wasteland was once almost tropical.
-Also keep in mind that it is becoming more and more believable that at one time the Pillars of Hercules was not as open as it now is – see Plato’s discussion of Atlantis in Timaeus, e.g. Floods don’t happen gradually, and evidence of entire and frozen animals ought to be evidence enough of global upheavals in the Earth’s history!
+Remember that tropical trees have been unearthed from under the Sahara Desert, and Libyan deserts hold the oldest fossilized trees, remnants of a great forest, indicating that this current wasteland was once almost tropical.
+Also keep in mind that it is becoming more and more believable that at one time the Pillars of Hercules was not as open as they now are – see Plato’s discussion of Atlantis in Timaeus, e.g. Floods don’t happen gradually, and evidence of entire flash-frozen animals ought to be evidence enough of global upheavals in the Earth’s history!

 Velikovsky really was only talking about just a temporary rocking of the axis being enough to cause such upheavals.
 How or why, he only guessed about, and admits as much.